Robbie Fox: Sydney (2017–2025)

 Fox is capable of playing as a defender or shifting forward to kick a goal.
 He is one of the best endurance runners at the club and can take a strong contested grab.
 He played 11 senior matches in 2019.
 The versatile Fox was delisted after playing 14 games in the 2020 season, but has since been pre-listed by the Sydney Swans as a category A rookie for the 2021 AFL season.
 He achieved career highs in the 2022 Sydney season, particularly with his exceptional disposal.
 His 2022 is largely considered his best by some amount with his ability to play small, tall or rebound the ball in defence.

+Fox played in both the 2022 and 2024 Swans' Grand Final appearances.

+At the end of the 2025 season, Fox was delisted.
+He played a total of 105 career games for the Swans.

+Tasmania (2026–)

+Fox was announced to have signed for the Tasmania Devils on the 3rd of October 2025 ahead of their inaugural VFL season.
+This made him the second player to sign for Tasmania after Jye Menzie.

 Statistics

 Updated to the end of the 2022 season.